-The 800-foot distance delineates a boundary where objects approximately 43 feet in height can be located without penetrating Federal Aviation Regulations (FAR) Part 77 "Imaginary Surfaces" applicable to runways with a precision approach.
+The 800-foot distance delineates a boundary where objects approximately 43 feet in height can be located without penetrating Code of Federal Regulations (CFR) Part 77 "Imaginary Surfaces" applicable to runways with a precision approach.
 While PSP does not currently have a precision approach, previous Master Plan studies have planned for the implementation of this approach type.